IgorZig/Software_Testing_Projects/Project 1 - Manual Testing-E-commerce/README.md

 ## Conclusion

-This project provides a thorough assessment of the OpenCart Demo platform's quality and user experience.
+This project provides a thorough assessment of an **e-commerce web application** platform's quality and user experience.
 The findings and recommendations will help improve the functionality and usability of the e-commerce site.